-When gesturing to the stimulus book, word cards, or Oral Reading Fluency booklet is necessary, the examiner should display them as digital assets on-screen and point using the mouse cursor.
-It may on occasion be necessary for the examiner to gesture to areas of a paper copy of a response booklet or to show how to respond on the examiner's camera.
+When gesturing to the stimulus book or response booklet is necessary, the examiner should display them as digital assets onscreen and point using the mouse cursor.
 Refer to Table 1 for specific instructions by subtest.

 Content Considerations

 Review Table 1 for the specific telepractice considerations for each subtest to be administered.